makwaka/demowebschool.com/README.md

 School repo

-This is the repo for the official website of St. Joseph's Seminary -Molo.
+This is the repo for the demo website of a school.